turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

   - this layer is responsible for authentication via OAuth
   - this application is not allowed to directly interact with a database
     - instead, it will implement a "DatabaseService" to do any CRUD behavior

 Our "Back End" application will be an API built in Rails.
 It will act as the interface layer to our database
 - Rails "back end"
   - this is a "rails new --api" project
-  - it will have more thorough testing, follow our Facade and Service design patterns, and using Serializers
+  - it will have more thorough testing, follow our Facade and Service design patterns, and use Serializers
   - there is no ERB, HTML or CSS anywhere in this project
   - all input is received as JSON data; it only responds with JSON data
   - this layer will serve as our database interface for other applications